crest-cassia/oacis/en/tutorial.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/tF_9EYMxVoA" frameborder="0" allowfullscreen class="youtube"></iframe>

-From the top page, click *[New Simulator]* button to go to the registration page of a simulator.
+From the top page, click the *[New Simulator]* button to go to the registration page of a simulator.
 In this page, fill in the information of the simulator.
-For the full list of the specification of these fields, visit [Specification of Simulators]({{ site.baseurl }}/{{ page.lang }}/configuring_simulator.html#simulator_specification).
+For the full list of the specifications of these fields, visit [Specification of Simulators]({{ site.baseurl }}/{{ page.lang }}/configuring_simulator.html#simulator_specification).

 In this tutorial, we setup the simulator as follows.
-Leave the unspecified fields default values.
+Leave the unspecified fields with default values.

 - Name: NS\_model
 - Definition of Parameters: